-With over 15,000 known species, the physical adaptations of roundworms have allowed the worms to survive and flourish in a variety of environments and habitats.
+With over 15,000 known species, the adaptive features of roundworms have allowed the worms to survive and flourish in a variety of environments and habitats.
 Roundworms (also known as nematodes) exist as parasites or as free living organisms and play a role as decomposers that break down organic materials to be utilized by bacteria.
-Roundworms do not have circulatory or respiratory systems and therefore have adaptations that help with the distribution of food, liquids and gases.
+Roundworms do not have circulatory or respiratory systems and therefore have adaptations that help with the distribution of food, liquids, and gases.

 Roundworms are characterized by a simple worm-like structure with a lack of features such as cilia or a well-defined head.
 They have an internal body cavity, called a pseudocoelom, which looks like a tube within a tube and runs the whole length of their bodies.
 This inner tube is the alimentary canal of the roundworm and extends from the mouth to the anus.
 The pseudocoelom contains the intestines and reproductive organs of the roundworms.